Community Fruit Harvest

 The Community Fruit Harvest rescues unwanted fruit from private gardens in and around Ōtepoti and distributes it back to communities who need it.

 Community Fruit Harvest is a nationwide, volunteer-based initiative to pick fruit (and other produce) from people’s gardens.
 This fruit then gets distributed back to the community and our neighbours.
-In a time where our country is facing growing food insecurity, a cost of living crisis and a climate emergency, creating a food resilient community is more important than ever.
+In a time when our country is facing growing food insecurity, a cost of living crisis and a climate emergency, creating a food resilient community is more important than ever.

 Our goal is to distribute healthy foods to our community, minimise garden waste, and help build a food resilient community.